cjmartin/launchcalendar.org/_posts/2025-05-13-falcon-9-starlink-group-6-83.md

   28 Starlink v2 Mini satellites (smallsats) for SpaceX's broadband megaconstellation, launched into the Group 6 shell.
 The Falcon 9 booster B1067 is making its record-breaking 28th flight and targets recovery on 'Just Read the Instructions.'
-This mission expands SpaceX's Starlink broadband coverage in low Earth orbit.
+This mission, delayed from May 12 due to weather, expands SpaceX's Starlink broadband coverage in low Earth orbit and strengthens the constellation.
 links:
   - title: Falcon 9|Starlink 6-83 Forum Thread
     type: